 Found Footage

-Using archival footage of girls at play, Look Again evokes how a sinister gaze can threaten the innocence of unguarded moments.
+Using archival footage of girls at play, Look Again reveals how images of innocence can become unsettled by the act of looking.

 As Can Be